 Use the search box at the top of the page, or follow links to learn about resources and services.

 Search results are presented in two categories: Library Web Pages and OneSearch@IU Results.

-You will always see a link to help at the top of each of the Libraries' web pages.
+You will always see a help link at the top of each of the Libraries' web pages.
 You can send your question via e-mail or use the chat reference service.